-Today we explore the fascinating prehistory, migration history and flora and fauna of this beautiful, varied and fertile country at the National Museum of Slovenia (Narodni Muzej Slovenij).
-A curator of Archaeology will discuss its highlights.
-These include a 1995 find in the submerged Divje Babe cave near Cerkno.
+Today we explore the fascinating prehistory, migration history and flora and fauna of this beautiful, varied and fertile country at the National Museum of Slovenia.
+The highlights include a 1995 find in the submerged Divje Babe cave near Cerkno.
 We also encounter a Neanderthal bone flute (60,000 to 50,000 BC) fashioned from the femur of a cave bear, an oak dug-out canoe (9th century BC) discovered in 1927, and Iron Age armour from Slovene sites at Sticna, Vir and Gradisce.
 We glimpse Slovenia's migration history in displays of sites resembling King Arthur's Tintagel at Ajdovski Gradec (5th to 6th century AD) and in displays revealing the Slav migrations.